Oscar Accountants Reportedly ‘Froze’ When Wrong Movie Announced, Needed Security

 — Teen Vogue (@TeenVogue) March 2, 2017

 Will the duo be back for the 90th Academy Awards?
 According to Fortune, they will not.
-While there were challenges of difficult to read writing on the red envelopes a spokesperson explained that neither followed the proper protocol and for that, they will not be returning.
+While it was difficult to read the writing on the red envelopes, a spokesperson explained that neither accountant followed the proper protocol and for that, they will not be returning.
 At this point, there is no word on whether PriceWaterhouseCooper will even be returning.
-One would hope that whomever is chosen to replace this duo is given some practice in walking in front of a stage.
+One would hope that whoever is chosen to replace this duo is given some practice in walking to the front of a stage.

 “Once the error occurred, protocols for correcting it were not followed through quickly enough by Mr. Cullinan or his partner.”

-In addition, the company did not mention that Cullinan broke protocol by tweeting a now deleted photo of an exuberant Emma Stone who had won the Best Actress in a lead role for La La Land.
-The company did state that both still work for them, as of now.
+In addition, the company did not mention that Cullinan broke protocol by tweeting a now-deleted photo of an exuberant Emma Stone, who had won the Best Actress in a lead role for La La Land.
+The company did state that both still work for PWC, as of now.

 Now that we are getting the full story, what do you think about the kerfuffle that occurred at the Oscars?
 Do you think Warren Beatty and Faye Dunaway got an unfair shake?
-Share you comments and theories below.
+Share your comments and theories below.

 [Featured Image by Kevork Djansezian/Getty Images]